Ken Markowitz, Founder

 Jesse Markowitz, Product Designer

-Jesse Markowitz heads up Earthpace’s gaming department and is managing the development of a new climate game.
-For this project, Jesse is researching game platforms, scoping out the parameters of the game, developing business initiatives, modeling prototypes, and designing game structure.
+Jesse Markowitz headed up Earthpace’s gaming department and managed the development of a new climate game.
+For this project, Jesse researched game platforms, scoped out the parameters of the game, developed business initiatives, modeled prototypes, and designed the game structure.

-Jesse has interned with Create, an entertainment marketing firm in Los Angeles.
-The internship consisted of rotations through various departments, such as video editing, sound editing, and production.
+Jesse is now an Assistant Editor with Create Advertising, an entertainment marketing firm in Los Angeles, where he is engaged in technical editing of film trailers and other assets.
+He previously completed an internship at Create in which he trained in video editing, sound editing, and production.
 In addition, he has worked as a production assistant on two large-scale music festivals in Woodstock, New York: Taste of Country and Mountain Jam.
 His responsibilities included supporting promotional events, such as recording live Facebook video and distributing promotional materials.
-Using his quick problem-solving skills, he resolved urgent issues, communicating with multiple departments on the festival grounds.
-His other on-site tasks included installing art, shuttling artists and performers to venues, checking in vendors, setting up and tearing down the local office and general support to the Radio Woodstock and production team.
 Jesse was an integral part of producing and managing these two festivals, working directly with the general manager.